-The most well-known cinnamon rolls on Earth are…Hmmm, probably from Cinnabon?
-Oh my goodness, I remember going to the mall as a teen and getting so excited for a warm and sweet cinnamon roll fresh from the oven.
+I remember going to the mall as a teen and getting so excited as soon as I turned the corner and smelled that warm and sweet cinnamon roll fresh from the oven.
+You know the one I’m talking about, right?

-Thing is, we don’t usually go to the mall for a Cinnabon anymore, and they are not exactly a frugal treat after all, are they?
+The thing is, we don’t usually go to the mall for a Cinnabon anymore, and they are not exactly a frugal treat anyway.

-Not only are they absolutely amazing for breakfast or a special treat for company or holidays, they are also:
+Not only are these overnight cinnamon rolls absolutely amazing for breakfast or a special treat for company or Christmas morning, but they are also:

 - Made with natural sugars.
-Rather than using refined granulated sugar, I’ve used natural coconut or palm sugar, which are made from the sap of trees.
+Rather than using refined granulated sugar or brown sugar, I’ve used natural coconut sugar or palm sugar, which are made from the sap of trees.

 - Freezer-friendly.
-This recipe can be frozen and thawed for a yummy weekend breakfast – or for the holidays!
+This easy cinnamon rolls recipe can be frozen and thawed for a yummy weekend breakfast, or anytime you want!

 Dough